kabiiQ/FBK/README.md

   - [Reassigning user roles when they rejoin server](https://github.com/kabiiQ/FBK/wiki/Configuration-Commands#available-options-in-serverconfig)

 - ## General Configurability
-  - Targeted functionality such as music bot commands and service integration features [**need to be enabled on a per-channel basis**](https://github.com/kabiiQ/FBK/wiki/Configuration-Commands#the-config-command-channel-features) to avoid unwanted use or abuse by server members]
+  - Targeted functionality such as service integration features [**need to be enabled on a per-channel basis**](https://github.com/kabiiQ/FBK/wiki/Configuration-Commands#the-config-command-channel-features) to avoid unwanted use or abuse by server members]

 - Overall, FBK is not intended to be focused on server moderation.
 However, some of her available **moderation utilites** include: